raywo/MMM-PublicTransportLeipzig/README.md

 ## Update

-Just enter your MMM-PublicTransportLeipzig folder in the MagicMirror's modules folder and execute the following commands in the module's directory:
+Just enter your MMM-PublicTransportLeipzig folder in the MagicMirror’s modules folder and execute the following commands in the module’s directory:

 ```
 git pull